University College Birmingham has opted into the TEF and received a Silver award.

 You will be taught how to manage large scale events, such as conferences, concerts, product launches, festivals and carnivals.

-Through our range of optional modules, you will be able to develop your understanding of financial and human resources strategies, learn more about global marketing and 'dark tourism', or even enhance your employability with a study of modern languages.
+Through our range of optional modules, you will be able to develop your understanding of financial and human resources strategies or learn more about global marketing and 'dark tourism'.

 What about the future?